 It’s critical to have access to the medications that can heal diseases such as glaucoma, trachoma, and river blindness.
 But such drugs are extremely scarce in developing countries — even saline solution and artificial tears are in great demand.
 Global Eye Care provides these medications to better serve the people of developing countries.
 Nobody deserves neglect.

 Global Eye Care is committed to providing eye care services throughout countries in need.
+Check more over this dental article here 牙醫.
 With your help and dedication, Global Eye Care will be able to continue to:

 - Gather monetary donations to help daily operations.

 - Prepare and distribute educational materials about eye care to the locals.

 - Form local boards of ophthalmologists and other eye care professionals to run the centers.

 The goal is to have eye centers functioning on their own within two to five years and to establish other centers throughout the world.
 Ophthalmic nurses and technicians will be trained to assist the ophthalmologists, maintain equipment, and keep the clinics thriving.
 Remember, none of this can happen without you.

 Did You Know?

 In the United States there is one ophthalmologist for every ten thousand people.
 In Developing areas such as the African continent, the ratio is one ophthalmologist for every one million people.
 Using Africa as an example, here is why Global Eye Care’s work is so vital:

 - The ratio of ophthalmologists to population is 1:1 million.